fullstorydev/solr-bench/README.md

 * Results are available after the benchmark in results-\<timestamp\>.json file.

+### Datasets

+* One can use either TSV files or JSONL files for indexing.
+Use "tsv" or "json" for the "file-format" section.
+* The configset should be zipped, and "index-benchmarks" section should have the name of the file (without the .zip) as "configset".
+* The query file should have GET parameters that will be queried against /select.

 ### Acknowledgement
 This started as a project funded by Google Summer of Code (SOLR-10317), later supported by FullStory.